-Westward shift of Orion and all the stars | EarthSky.org
+EarthSky | Westward shift of Orion and all the stars

-Orion seems to have moved and turned considerably in the last two weeks.
-Will Orion disappear before summer?
+If you’re out on an evening walk in March, notice this seasonal aspect of the night sky.
+The famous constellation Orion the Hunter – an easy-to-spot star pattern in January and February – now seems to have moved and turned considerably.
+It’s very low in the western part of the sky when the sun goes down.

-The answer is yes, it’ll soon disappear into the sun’s glare.
-And – although you might notice it more easily with this particularly bright and noticeable constellation – the fact is that, like Orion, all the stars and constellations shift westward as the seasons pass.
+Orion will soon disappear into the sun’s glare.
+Orion, like all the stars and constellations, shifts westward as the seasons pass.
 Unless they’re in the far northern or southern sky – and so circumpolar – all stars and constellations spend some portion of each year hidden in the sun’s glare.
 In other words, like blooms on trees or certain flowers or even specific animals in your locale, stars have their own seasons of visibility.

-Why does Orion go into the sun’s glare each year at this same time?
-Only because – each year, as we orbit continually around the sun – our motion in orbit brings the sun between us and Orion at this same time each year.

-Of course, stars and their constellations also move westward in the course of a single night, due to Earth’s spin.
+All the stars and their constellations also move westward in the course of a single night.
 Orion is no exception.
+That motion, though, is due to Earth’s spin.

+But the seasonal disappearance of Orion – its sinking into the sunset glare during the northern spring months (southern fall months) – is something else.
+It’s as if we’re riding on a carousel through space – spinning, yes – but also the entire structure is moving.
+That is, Earth is moving in orbit around the sun.
+As we move in orbit, our night sky points out in different directions – toward different parts of the Milky Way galaxy – at different times of year.

+Earth’s motion in orbit brings the sun between us and Orion at this same time each year.

 Exactly when Orion will disappear from your evening sky – into the sunset – depends on your latitude.
 The farther south you are, the longer you can see Orion.
 But for the central U.S., Orion is lost in the sun’s glare by early to mid-May (depending on how carefully you look for it).